 The expansive sandbox of Minecraft houses many unique creatures and mobs.
 Most such creatures are found naturally in specific biomes.
 Slime is a mob that waits to attack any enemy it sees.
 It lunges at them and refuses to let go until it gets what it wants.

-Needless to say, these persistent little fellows can prove to be a point of annoyance if left at their own devices.
-Tracking down such sinister mobs can be tough, especially if they are spawning in your main backyard.
+These persistent little fellows can be a point of annoyance if left at their own devices.
+Tracking such sinister mobs can be tough, especially if they spawn in your main backyard.

 Slimes can be stopped from spawning in a specific area by lining the flooring with transparent blocks.
 These include:

 However, implementing this quick solution takes a lot of time and effort.
 Therefore, it might not be the best way to eliminate Slime rain.
 With that said, this article will cover detailed methodologies to stop Slimes from spawning in Minecraft.

 Slimes are bouncy hostile mobs that spawn in the deep underground and night swamp biomes.
 They move by hopping and can swim in the water, climb ladders, and perform scaffolding.
 Whenever a larger Slime dies, it spawns 2-4 smaller versions of itself.

 This can be calculated by dividing its size by 2.
 Make sure to round the resultant value for a correct estimate.

 Chunks are general 384-block-tall segments of a Minecraft world.
 The game engine processes in chunks since a Minecraft world is too big to manage.
 Slimes spawn in certain chunks.
 A batch of Slimes may spawn in one out of every 10 chunks.